albertocevallos/web3-starter-kit/README.md

 ### Configuration

-You can easily configure the boilerplate by changing the followin files:
+You can easily configure the boilerplate by changing the following files:

+- `config/theme.ts`: Colors, media queries, light mode, dark mode

 - `config/wallets.ts`: Specifies which wallets are supported